bor0/gidti/manuscript/chapter3.md

 ## 3.3.
 Dependent types

-In the simply typed lambda calculus, _values_ and _types_ are fundamentally different kinds of things that are related only by the "has type" predicate, {$$}:{/$$}.
+In the simply-typed lambda calculus, _values_ and _types_ are fundamentally different kinds of things that are related only by the "has type" predicate, {$$}:{/$$}.
 Values are allowed to depend on values - these are lambda abstractions.
 And types are allowed to depend on types - these are arrow types.
 But types are not allowed to depend on values.
 A _dependent typing_ system lifts this restriction.

 I> ### Definition 9
 I>